bigskysoftware/htmx/www/attributes/hx-ws.md

 The default reconnection interval is implemented with the full-jitter exponential-backoff algorithm.
 Own implementations can be provided by setting `htmx.config.wsReconnectDelay` to a function with `retryCount` as its only parameter.

+### Test Web Sockets Server

+Htmx includes a WebSockets test server with many more examples of how to use Server Sent Events.
+Download the htmx source code from github and navigate to /test/servers/ws to experiment.

 ### Notes